kylophone/loudness/README.md

 ```bash
 $ neg23 somefile.wav
 ```
+A new file with "_neg23" appended to the filename will be created and placed in the directory of the original.

 If you want to be able to run neg.py from the terminal by just typing 'neg23', first make the script executable and then copy it to /usr/bin.
 Like this:
 ```bash